 The ArtSmart Roundtable is back for October.
 This month the theme is a broad one: concept in art, conceptual art, a topic with many different possibilities.
 For us, the choice fell on the concept of Land Art, an art direction that promises a lot and also offers a lot of complexities.
 Thus, we are heading out into nature, but somehow we will find our ways back into the traditional settings of a museum.
-For other interpretations of the term ‘concept’, please check out the other posts written by the other ArtSmart members, to be found at the bottom of this post.
+For other interpretations of the term ‘concept’, please check out the other posts written by the other ArtSmart members below.

 When the Land Art movement – or if you so prefer Earth Art – came through in the late Sixties, one of the guiding principles was to break free from the conventional settings of traditional art and the commercialisation of it.
 This was the 1960’s after all.
-It’s all a noble cause, ultimately, and in many ways it can be seen as part of the process that we still experience in the efforts to make art accessible for new audiences.
-The “land art problem” was, though, that very often the projects became overly complicated, often really expensive and it would be fair to describe them as often overly pretentious, even when measured with the wildest ideas of modern art standards.
-Thus, it was a movement that largely came and went, but there are good reasons to believe that it could have a revival in our modern times.
+It’s all a noble cause, ultimately.
+In many ways it can be seen as part of the process that we still experience in the efforts to make art accessible for new audiences.
+The “land art problem” was, though, that very often the projects became overly complicated, often really expensive.
+It would perhaps be fair to describe them as often overly pretentious, even when measured with the wildest ideas of modern art standards.
+Thus, it was mostly a movement that seemed to come.
+There are good reasons though to believe that it could have a revival in our modern times.

-There is an aspect of Earth Art that makes it more relevant to our time than ever before: it is in a way an art concept made for the media age.
+There is an aspect of Earth Art that makes it more relevant to our time than ever before.
+It is in a way an art concept made for the digital age.
 More often than not most land art projects are best enjoyed from distance.
-In many cases the only way of really enjoying it is to observe it from an elevation, and in many other cases not even the bird’s eye view is sufficient: a whole multimedia presentation is needed to enable its enjoyment.
-Therefore, it’s easy to see why our world – where the visual impressions inundate our online feeds – is likely a world better suited for this art form than it was in its heyday during the 1960s and 1970s.
+In many cases the only way of really enjoying it is to observe it from an elevation, and in many other cases not even the bird’s eye view is sufficient.
+A whole multimedia presentation is needed to enable its enjoyment.
+Therefore, it’s easy to see why our world – where the visual impressions inundate our online feeds – is likely a world better suited for this art form, than it was in its heyday during the 1960s and 1970s.

 A Cherry-picked History of Land Art

 Land Art is in many ways the human civilisation’s oldest recorded attempts to express itself through art.
 Several of the mysterious sites we are fascinated by today are large scale projects of which many to this day remain scarcely explained to us modern humans.
 Just think about the Nazca Lines of Peru or the mystery of Stonehenge.
-While it’s likely that the original purpose of these examples above were different than aesthetic ones, it’s also true that they remain a huge inspiration to many artists in our days as well.
+Likely the original purpose of these examples above were different than aesthetic ones.
+It’s also true that they remain a huge inspiration to many artists in our days.
 They were early unofficial land art works where humans created visual objects in close congruence with nature.